Canada-based Windscribe VPN is making its rounds on the Internet by giving out free VPN access to the mass.

 For one, Windscribe is the answer for users who want online privacy without spending a single buck.

 The Windflix servers and Smart TV integrations are also a great feature that would be amazing for casual users looking at VPNs for media consumption.

 We highly suggest it if you are broke…

 …but if you can afford it and just want to Netflix, this is a decent option.

-If you’re looking at the same price range, we highly recommend NordVPN since everything was simply smoother on it.
+Or if you’re looking at the same price range, we can highly recommend NordVPN since it’s a more reputable company.